aepfli/zmk-config-totem/readme.md

 As it turns out HRMs with auto-shift are a little bit complicated.
 I opted into two layers, one with auto-shift, and one with HMRs.
 Let's see which one I prefer.

+## my keyboards

+### Totem

+[Here](https://github.com/GEIGEIGEIST/totem) you can find the hardware files and build guide.

+TOTEM is a 38-key column-staggered split keyboard.
+My version is the Bluetooth version, assembled and provided by http://keep.supply.

+Additionally, I am using a third SEEED XIAO BLE as a dongle.

+### DASBOB